percona/psmysql-docs/docs/components-keyrings-comparison.md

-# Keyring components and keyring plugins
+# Compare keyring components and keyring plugins

 If you want to store encryption keys in Percona Server for MySQL securely, you have two options: keyring components and plugins.
 They are similar in functionality, but they have some differences that you should consider before choosing.